wandb/weave/examples/experimental/ProductionMonitoring/StreamTable.md

 Subsequent log calls will silently append these rows to the StreamTable instance.

 In a notebook, the StreamTable variable on a line by itself will return a Weave Panel view of the StreamTable.
 The StreamTable will contain all the logged columns and their values, as well as a `timestamp` column indicating when the row was logged.
 By default, rows will be ordered by oldest first.
-You can modify a StreamTable Panel as you would a wandb.Table from the UI: sort, filter, group, etc.
+You can modify a StreamTable Panel from the UI to sort by columns, group by column values, filter for specific ranges or values, etc.

 **Note: Column display order is currently non-deterministic** over repeated views of the Panel.
 If you would like to modify the order, open the StreamTable Panel in a new window as a Board and edit/save a Board from this seed panel.
 There are two options to achieve this:
 * via the weave.wandb.ai/?exp=...
 URL